provider image

 monkeybusinessimages/iStock via Getty Images Plus

 Birth control comes in many different forms.
-In the U.S., over 88% of women 15 to 44 years old have used some sort of birth control in their lifetime.
-This means that most people need to make a decision about which birth control to use.
+In the U.S., over 88% of women between 15 to 44 years old have used some type of birth control.
+Many people want reliable options for family planning, whether for a short time or long term.

-The “right” birth control varies from person to person.
-And the “right” birth control for you may change at different points in your life.
+The “right” birth control varies from person to person — and it may change at different points in your life.
 If hormone-based birth control options aren’t right for you, here are the most up-to-date options of nonhormonal birth control methods.

 Search and compare options